redsolution/django-simple-feedback/README.rst

 What's new
 ``````````

-0.2 - Models for storing responses in DB created.
+0.2.0 - Models for storing responses in DB created.
 Responses representation for admin interface added.

+0.2.1 - Form attachments added.
+Attachments are sent by email.

 Redsolution CMS classifiers:
 ````````````````````````````